icyleaf/halite/README.md

 the Halite does not enable logging on each request and response too.
 You can enable per operation logging by configuring them through the chaining API.

-If you want logging request behavior only, throught pass `response` argument to `false`.
-And it not output the full body with binary type MIME types, please review it [here](https://github.com/icyleaf/halite/blob/master/src/halite/loggers/common_logger.cr#L79).

 #### Simple logging

 ```crystal